benaiah-ke/sendglobal/README.md

 You can test transferring funds between the accounts.
 All you need is specify the recepient's email and the amount

 You can see a list of transactions for each user when logged in to his/her account

+## Preview
+See a preview of the application at <a href="https://sendglobal.herokuapp.com/">https://sendglobal.herokuapp.com</a>